Client: Electric Power Research Institute (link opens in a new tab)

 Location: Ohio River | West Virginia, Ohio, Kentucky, Indiana, and Illinois

-Since 1970, various utility companies have sponsored aquatic biological studies on the Ohio River as part of the Ohio River Ecological Research Program (ORERP).
+Since 1970, various utility companies sponsored aquatic biological studies on the Ohio River as part of the Ohio River Ecological Research Program (ORERP).
 These companies have included American Electric Power Company, American Municipal Power-Ohio, Buckeye Power, The Dayton Power & Light Company-AES Corporation, Duke Energy, FirstEnergy Services Company, LG&E and KU Energy-PPL Companies, Ohio Valley Electric Corporation/Indiana-Kentucky Electric Corporation, Owensboro Municipal Utilities, Tennessee Valley Authority, and Vectren Corporation.
-EA conducted this program in 1991 and 1992, and annually since 2000.
-Since 2002, the ORERP has been an Electric Power Research Institute Tailored Collaboration Project.
-EA has conducted studies for 22 power plants, which nearly span the entire length of Ohio, including:
+The primary program objective was the development of a quantitative and qualitative database for the evaluation of power plant impacts on fish and fish communities and associated environmental regulatory matters.
+The Ohio River Ecological Research Program (ORERP): History and Accomplishments was a Feature Article in Fisheries.

-The annual adult fish program consists of adult/juvenile fish, habitat, and water quality field studies.
-Surveys are conducted seasonally (i.e., June, August, and October) at three electrofishing and three seining locations upstream and downstream of each plant.
-Electrofishing is conducted at night and seining during the day.
-The principal research objectives of this study are to evaluate possible effects of thermal effluents on the temporal and spatial distributions of juvenile and adult fish in the Ohio River and investigate any associations with hydrological, water quality, and habitat characteristics.
-Habitat at each seining location is evaluated using Ohio EPA’s Qualitative Habitat Evaluation Index and habitat at each electrofishing location is evaluated using the Ohio River Valley Water Sanitation Commission’s Method.
-For both gears, data are evaluated using abundance, biomass, species richness, and catch rate data.
-Electrofishing data are also evaluated using the modified Index of Well-Being, the modified Ohio River Fish Index (mORFIn), and Shannon diversity.
-Because the sponsorship of the program changes somewhat from year to year, the number of plants studied also varies from year to year.
-The largest participation (6-17 plants per year) occurred from 2004 through 2018; five plants were studied in 2019.
+The annual fisheries monitoring program consisted of adult/juvenile fish, habitat, and water quality field studies.
+Surveys were conducted seasonally (typically in June, August, and October) at three electrofishing and seining locations upstream and downstream of each plant.
+Electrofishing was conducted at night and seining during the day.
+The principal research objectives were to evaluate possible effects of thermal effluents on the temporal and spatial distributions of juvenile and adult fish in the Ohio River and investigate any associations with hydrological, water quality, and habitat characteristics.
+Habitat at each seining location was evaluated using Ohio EPA’s Qualitative Habitat Evaluation Index, whereas habitat at each electrofishing location was evaluated using a method developed by the Ohio River Valley Water Sanitation Commission.
+For both gears, data were evaluated using abundance, biomass, species richness, and catch rate data.
+Electrofishing data are also evaluated using the Modified Index of Well-Being (MIwb), the modified Ohio River Fish Index (mORFIn), and Shannon diversity indices.
+Because the sponsorship of the program changed from year to year, the number of plants studied also varied annually.
+The largest participation (6-17 plants per year) occurred from 2004 through 2018 with three to five plants studied in all other years.
 During the expanded studies from 2004 through 2018, EA has collected over a million fish representing 135 fish species.

 Clean Water Act §316(B) Support

-Since 2014, EA has provided a variety of support in response to the final §316(b) Rule that was published on 15 August 2014 by the U.S. Environmental Protection Agency for existing power plants.
+From 2014 through 2020, EA provided a variety of support in response to the § 316(b) Existing Facilities Rule that was published on 15 August 2014 by the U.S. Environmental Protection Agency:

 Learn more by watching a webinar focused on the project: